 - Hilton Honors Aspire

-- Hilton Honors Ascend (offers 10 free visits per year – I believe that you and one guest would count as 2 visits)
+- Hilton Honors Surpass (offers 10 free visits per year – I believe that you and one guest would count as 2 visits)

 I just ordered a burger, but it was large and filling and came as ordered (medium, despite the fact that it looks pretty well done in the picture).
 The fries were crispy, hot, and fresh.